snowyu/amforth/doc/source/TG/AVR8.rst

 It is called whenever an interrupt occurs.
 The code is the same for all interrupts.
-It takes the number of the interrupt from its vector address and stores this in a RAM cell.
-Then the low level ISR sets the :command:`T` flag in the status register of the controller and returns with :command:`RET`.
+It takes the number of the interrupt from its vector address and stores this in a CPU register.
+Then  returns with :command:`RET`.

 The second step does the inner interpreter.
-It checks the T-flag every time it is entered and, if it is set, it switches to interrupt handling at forth level.
-This approach has a penalty of 1 CPU cycle for checking and skipping the branch instruction to the isr forth code if no interrupt occurred.
+It checks whether the CPU register dedicated for interrupt handling has a non-NULL content.
+If so it switches to interrupt handling at forth level.
+This approach has a penalty of 2 CPU cycles for checking and skipping the branch instruction to the isr forth code if no interrupt occurred.

-If an interrupt is detected, the forth VM clears the T-flag and continues with the word :command:`ISR-EXEC`.
+If an interrupt is detected, the forth VM clears the register and continues with the word :command:`ISR-EXEC`.
 This word reads the currently active interrupt number and calls the associated execution token.
 When this word is finished, the word :command:`ISR-END` is called.
 This word clears